ovidiurosu90/3r2-ros-real-robot-v2/README.md

 # **3R2 ROS Real Robot v2**

-## NOTE 1
+## NOTES

 This project was brought to light from my private repository.
 Some of the resources may be obsolete by now, though feel free to reach out if you need any help.

-## NOTE 2

 This project was originally forked from James Bruton's Really Useful Robot (March 2021).
-His GitHub link is [here](https://github.com/XRobots/ReallyUsefulRobot "XRobots/ReallyUsefulRobot on GitHub")
+His GitHub link is [here](https://github.com/XRobots/ReallyUsefulRobot "XRobots/ReallyUsefulRobot on GitHub").

 ## Images